tolstoyfafa/assos_suite/backend/README.md

 - remove the target directory that contains the jars to get a clean env

 ### Swagger API

-To get the API documentation you nee to run the application with `mvn spring-boot run` than you can follow [](http://localhost:8080/swagger-ui.html)
+To get the API documentation you nee to run the application with `mvn spring-boot run` than you can follow this  [link](http://localhost:8080/swagger-ui.html)

+### Configuration
+all available configuration for devolepment env of backend are [here](./src/main/resources/application-dev.properties) you can follow available comments there to better understanding